amaran0/climate-news-analyzer/README.md

 https://colab.research.google.com/drive/17erg1mjtlQJcdwdLsXC40hmgMBpyT66e?usp=sharing.
 I can now use the ChromaDB vector + fine-tuned Mistral 7b to query with RAG for better results.

+## Results/Evaluation
+This is where things got messy.
+When fine-tuning, it's typical to make a 80/10/10 split for training/evaluation/testing respectively.
+When creating my training and evaluation dataset, which both gets used during training for hyperparameter tweaking, monitoring training progress, and metric reporting, it turns out the 20% for eval/testing i had saved for later is what i actually used as my evaluation dataset.
+TLDR; I fine-tuned my model on 100% of my training data, so overfitting is possible.
+I don't have the resources to re-train from scratch, so I used gpt's API and selected 500 random examples from my training dataset to test my model on.
+This code is in test_dataset_creation.py under the model_training folder.
+I understand that benchmarking is now a 'bit' skewed, nonetheless progress has to be made somehow.

 ## Contact
 * **Arya Maran**
 * **LinkedIn:** https://www.linkedin.com/in/arya-maran